CodingGardenCommunity/app-backend/README.md

    yarn run test
    ```

-   If all tests pass (they will), we can safely conclude that setup is complete and its working as expected. 🙌 Wooh!! <br>
+   If all tests pass, we can safely conclude that setup is complete and its working as expected. 🙌 Wooh!! <br>
    If not, don't worry.
 We are together on this mission!!
 Reach out to us on our [Discord server](https://discord.gg/bPBuk3N).

 1. Once that's done, tap your back.
 You are ready to start contributing 😃 <br>